tachiyomiorg/website/src/help/guides/backup.md

 :::

 ## Restore backup
 Restore backup lets you restore your previously created backup.
-To restore a backup go to `Settings > Backup` and then select `Restore backup`, this will bring up a file explorer.
-Proceed by navigating to where your stored backup is located then select it.
+This setting will bring up a file explorer for you.
+Proceed by navigating to where your stored backup is located and then select it.
 ::: expander <strong>Click to reveal video guide!</strong>
 <figure class="centered">
 	<video autoplay crossorigin="use-credentials" height="534"